anselmodev/normalize-words/README.md

     }
 });

-console.log(normalizeStr);
 // Returns: "John Pallozo - Full Stack Developer."

-// Note: The parameter in the fuction is mandatory because
+// Note: The parameter "normalizedString" in the fuction is mandatory because
 //       it contains the "Normalized String" previously.

 ```